Why is it so difficult to quit drinking?

 Or if you really want to see a massive change in one day, come along to my Quit Drinking Bootcamp.
-London and San Francisco sold out in three weeks, don’t miss your chance to come to this amazing event.
-New York and Nashville are next up.

 Get passionate, get excited because a happy sober life is only change of thinking away.
 I promise you that!